 All capital assets are capitalized at cost and updated for additions and deletions during the year.
-Donated capital assets will be recorded at their fair market value on the date donated.
+Donated capital assets are recorded at acquisition on the date donated.
 The Authority does not maintain a capitalization threshold as all infrastructure assets are capitalized.
 Capital assets consist of construction in progress and an intangible asset of computer software.
 Interest expense during the period of construction is capitalized, net of investment earnings.
 Upon completion, assets will be transferred to the appropriate public entity.
 Assets that are not part of the public improvements with a cost of \$5,000 or more are capitalized and depreciated on a straight-line method over their estimated useful life.
 The estimated useful life of computer software is three years.